 Some of his most famous songs include “Shape of You” and “Castle on the Hill,” which broke chart records in several countries by debuting at the top two spots.

-Sheeran has collaborated in writing music and performing with other musicians such as Elton John, Beyonce, Justin Bieber, and Taylor Swift.
+Sheeran has collaborated in writing music and performing with other musicians such as Elton John, Beyonce, Justin Bieber, and Taylor Swift, to name a few.

 18. Sam Smith

-Sam Smith first entered the music scene in 2012 when they featured on “Latch,” Disclosure’s breakthrough single.
-They later featured on Naughty Boy’s song “La La La” in 2013, which reached number one on the UK charts.
+“Stay with Me” singer Sam Smith first entered the music scene in 2012 when they featured on “Latch,” Disclosure’s breakthrough single.
+They later featured on Naughty Boy’s song “La La La” in 2013, which reached #1 on the UK charts.

-Their debut album In the Lonely Hour (2014) won four awards after its release at the Grammy Awards and two more nominations.
+Their debut album, In the Lonely Hour (2014), was a chart-topper in the UK as well as in other countries.
+It won four awards after its release at the Grammy Awards and two more nominations.

 Smith wrote “Writing’s on the Wall” for the movie Spectre (2015), which won a Golden Globe Award for Academy Award for Best Original Song.